 A very animated and very short (under 3 minutes) animated short.
 There is no dialog–and no appendages on any of the characters, apart from the dog.
 Everyone is like the Fisher-Price peg people of my childhood, which is partly why I feel some instant affection for this cartoon style.
 Whenever anyone needs to carry or pick up an object, it appears against their limbless torsos.

-The story as I understand it: Mary has sent to live in an enormous and spooky old house with an elderly relative (whom I’ll call Uncle for the purposes of this review).
+The story as I understand it: Mary has been sent to live in an enormous and spooky old house with an elderly relative (whom I’ll call Uncle for the purposes of this review).
 The first thing Uncle does is shut Mary up in her room, but she is soon joined by her friend Marsha, who helps her to escape.
 Unfortunately for the two girls, all the household servants–and the dog–turn out to be tentacle-headed monsters who chase them around the house.

 They wind up in the basement, where Uncle is preparing an unholy ceremony with Mary as the intended blood sacrifice.
 He just manages to nick her cheek with his knife–and that one drop of blood is enough to raise Cthulhu (or some other Elder god).
 But everything turns out all right in the end; the house is destroyed and the girls escape with the tentacle-headed dog.